NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 - Add the track for full length of genes: <br><code>(printf "track name=\"original genes\" description=\"example for bedtools A intersect B -wa\" visibility=3 color=255,0,0 useScore=1\n#chrom\tchromStart\tchromEnd\tname\tscore\tstrand\n" && cat intersect_full_length_genes.bed)  >> custom_UCSC_track.bed</code>{% include code-header.html %}

-These comments simply print some text and save them to a file.
-Take a look at this header using <code>head</code>.
+The <code>printf</code> and <code>cat</code> commands simply print some text which we then save to a file using <code>></code>.
+Take a look at this header we've just created using <code>head custom_UCSC_track.bed</code>{% include code-header.html %}.

 Note one very important detail in the previous commands: <code>>></code> will append text to the end of an existing file while <code>></code> will overwrite existing files. **When working with files of your own, be very careful of this difference or you could accidentally lose data!**

-**25\.** Let's now visualize using the UCSC genome browser.
+**26\.** Let's now visualize using the UCSC genome browser.
 Go to [https://genome.ucsc.edu/](https://genome.ucsc.edu/).
 Under the "Genomes" tab, select "Human GRCh38/hg38" and then click the 'add custom tracks' button on the bottom of the genome browser.

 <img src="practical_assets/ucsc_select_genome.png" style="display: block;margin-left: auto; margin-right: auto; max-width:75%">